Creative Campus Overview

-The Curb Center Creative Campus Initiative supports faculty, staff, and students as they seek to combine their creativity and disciplinary knowledge to solve problems and advance innovation for the public good.
+The Curb Center Creative Campus Initiative supports students, faculty, and staff, as they seek to combine their creativity and disciplinary knowledge to solve problems and advance innovation for the public good.

-The Initiative, funded by the Mike Curb Family Foundation and coordinated by the Curb Center at Vanderbilt, focuses on creativity; academic innovation, and public leadership; all hallmarks of our signature campus and community oriented projects.
-More specifically, The Curb Center Creative Campus:
+The Initiative, funded by the Mike Curb Family Foundation and coordinated by the Curb Center at Vanderbilt, fosters creativity, innovation, and public leadership, by:

-- support course and curricular innovations, especially those that integrate media, design, creative problem solving, and expression with rigorous disciplinary training;
+- supporting course and curricular innovations, especially those that integrate media, design, creative problem solving, and expression with rigorous disciplinary training;

-- create a community of catalysts–faculty, staff, students, and Nashville community members who thrive on making the non-routine happen in their classrooms, research, and work;
+- creating a community of catalysts–faculty, staff, students, and Nashville community members who thrive on making the non-routine happen in their classrooms, research, and work;

-- transform campus spaces through serendipitous, out-of-the-ordinary encounters and experiences that break mundane conventions of everyday routines and induce heightened thoughtful engagement and curiosity;
+- transforming campus spaces through serendipitous, out-of-the-ordinary encounters and experiences that challenge everyday routines, to induce heightened thoughtful engagement and curiosity;

-- provoke conversations that bring together unexpected parties and inspire novel approaches to engaging ideas, debates, and problems;
+- provoking conversations that bring together unexpected parties and inspire novel approaches to engaging ideas, debates, and problems;

-- illuminate extraordinary and everyday creative lives, including the common creative process that threads through artistic, scientific, entrepreneurial, and design work
+- illuminating extraordinary and everyday creative lives, including the common creative process that threads through artistic, scientific, entrepreneurial, and design work

-Our endowed Curb Scholars program, a proposed academic minor that will complement any disciplinary major, our vibrant community of catalysts, signature projects such as our Creative Practice Bootcamp and StoryBooth project, and our effort to embed creative practice throughout the entire student experience—from first-year orientation to graduation—distinguish Vanderbilt’s Creative Campus Initiative from all other campus-based programs.
+Our endowed Curb Scholars program, our vibrant community of catalysts, signature programs such as Creative Catalyst Grants and Public Scholars program, and our effort to embed creative practice throughout the entire campus experience—from first-year orientation to graduation—distinguish Vanderbilt’s Creative Campus Initiative from all other campus-based programs.